sacredvoid/ai_clinical_trial/README.md

 ﻿# AI Based Clinical-Trial Matching

-Project done as a take-home assessment for [Turmerik](https://www.turmerik.xyz/) by Samanvya Tripathi.

 ## Project Overview

 This project implements a matching algorithm that takes patient data as input and outputs a list of clinical trials that each patient is eligible for.
 The algorithm considers various patient attributes and compares them against the inclusion and exclusion criteria of active clinical trials.